PixelPeely/InfIK/README.md

 All joints in a system can be modeled by the `Joint` object, which contains 5 fields (These fields are defined in the *local space* of the current joint, meaning they are independent of the other joints in the system):
 * `alpha` (const): The angle the rotation axis makes with the x-axis when projected onto the xy plane.
 * `beta` (const): The angle the rotation axis makes with the xy plane.
-* `length` (const): The length of this joint's arm, which is perpandicular to the rotation axis (the next joint orbits this joint)
+* `length` (const): The length of this joint's lever arm, which is perpandicular to the rotation axis (the next joint orbits this joint)
-* `height` (const): The distance along the rotation axis from the last joint
+* `height` (const): The distance along the rotation axis from the last joint (how much the rotation point should be offset along the axis)
 * `theta`: The position of the servo, or the angular position around the rotation axis
 ![Alt text](/Examples/local_joint.png)
 * `Red`: The rotation axis